AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-45049-customer-attribute-is-required-setting-doesnt-work.md

 ## Issue

-Customer *[!UICONTROL Is required]* attribute setting doesn't work properly as per website scope in Admin.
+Customer *[!UICONTROL Is required]* attribute setting doesn't work properly as per the website scope in Admin.

 <u>Steps to reproduce</u>:

 1. Create two websites.
 1. Open **[!UICONTROL Admin]** > **[!UICONTROL Stores]** > **[!UICONTROL Customer attribute]**.
 1. Create a new attribute, set **[!UICONTROL Is value required]** = *No*.
-1. Switch to the default website, change **[!UICONTROL Is value required]** = *Yes*.
+1. Switch to the default website, and change **[!UICONTROL Is value required]** = *Yes*.
 The other website has the default value.
 1. Create a new customer from Admin for the non-default website.

 <u>Expected results</u>: